 Not only are carrots exceptionally high in vitamin A, but they are also a very good source of vitamin K, fiber, C, and potassium.

-So, eat your carrots – choosing the brightest, deepest colored orange carrots you can find.
+Choose the brightest, deepest colored orange carrots you can find.
 The deeper the color, the more beta-carotene.
+Look for the freshest carrots at your local farmer’s market.

 Japanese Ginger Salad Dressing Recipe